Materials-Consortia/optimade-python-tools/README.md

 ## Contributing and Getting Help

 All development of this package (bug reports, suggestions, feedback and pull requests) occurs in the [optimade-python-tools GitHub repository](https;//github.com/Materials-Consortia/optimade-python-tools).
-Contribution guidelines and tips for getting help can be found online under [contributing](CONTRIBUTING.md).
+Contribution guidelines and tips for getting help can be found in the [contributing notes](CONTRIBUTING.md).

 ## Links